 “This is what is most important and the weekly infection rate of the elderly and unvaccinated is an opportunity to look into the future needs for hospitalisation,” said the senior consultant at the National University Hospital's infectious diseases division.

-He said that the growth infection rate, which “simply” compares the number of cases diagnosed with polymerase chain reaction (PCR) tests this week with the previous week, is a “rough guide”.
+He said that the infection growth rate, which “simply” compares the number of cases diagnosed with polymerase chain reaction (PCR) tests this week with the previous week, is a “rough guide”.

 “The threat to the healthcare system is also impacted by who was infected such as their age and vaccine status,” he said.

-THE GROWTH INFECTION RATE INDICATOR
+THE INFECTION GROWTH RATE INDICATOR

 Nevertheless, the experts said that the weekly ratio overcomes the problem of spikes or sharp declines on some days.